 Prepare For Emergencies

-A Power of Attorney can also be helpful in a number of situations that can arise when students go overseas to study.
+A Power of Attorney also can be helpful in a number of situations that can arise when students go overseas to study.
 In emergencies, having a Power of Attorney makes it much easier to contact the local embassy or to wire money from a child’s bank account.

 A Power of Attorney helps ensure you are prepared for a worst-case scenario.
 For example, if something happens to your child at school, such as a serious accident, a Power of Attorney can enable you to make healthcare decisions on behalf of your child.

 Preparing your child for the move to college is an exciting time, but it also is very stressful.
 That’s why Cordell Planning Partners offers Power of Attorney services.

 For information, contact Cordell Planning Partners to help you determine the best course of action for you and your college-bound student.